Potters Special Old Rye Whisky

 Potter’s Special Old Rye Whisky is primarily a corn-based whisky which has been aged in charred American White Oak barrels for 4 – 5 years.
 As per Canadian tradition, the whisky is labeled as a “Rye Whisky” because of the rye flavour profile which has been imparted by adding a percentage of aged rye grain whisky to the blend.
 The bottle I am reviewing was given to me by Allan Owen, the Highwood Distillers Sales Rep in my area.

-In the Glass 9/10
+In the Glass 8.5/10

 The whisky displays a nice light copper and mahogany colouration and imparts a little oil onto the sides of my glass when swirled.
 The rye is front and center on the nose with light vanilla following and hints of corn fields waving in the background.
-This smells like a good old-fashioned Canadian Whisky and in fact reminds me of the whisky I drank 25 years ago.
+Fine wood spices and orange peel build in the air as the glass breathes and some light grassy tobacco scents gather as well.

-In the Mouth 55/60
+In the Mouth 51.5/60

 The initial delivery of the Potter’s Whisky belies its young age.
 I could easily believe that this is an 8 or a 10-year-old whisky, as it has none of the harshness which I associate with young whisky.
-A clean spicy rye is out in front carried by light oak and the combination delivers a nice wonderful mouth-feel full of what I can only term as old-time traditional Canadian Whisky flavour.
+A clean spicy rye is out in front carried by light oak and the combination delivers a wonderful mouth-feel full of what I can only term as old-time traditional Canadian Whisky flavour.
 In fact this might just be the closest that I have come to recapturing the Canadian Whisky flavour that I remember from my younger days.
 The rye livens the mouth with a light spice, and a nice soft punch of vanilla with a light accent of corn completes this nicely.

-In the Throat 13.5/15
+In the Throat 13/15

 This old-fashioned whisky kicks lightly at the tonsils with a finish that is all rye spice with ghostly trails of vanilla.
 A touch of caramel arrives at the end, and I have the impulse to sip again.

-The Afterburn 9/10
+The Afterburn 8.5/10

 Potter’s Special Old is a really nice traditional Canadian Rye Whisky.
 Whether you want to enjoy it in a traditional rye cocktail, or if you want to slowly sip on a nice tonsil licking whisky, this one fits the bill.
 I have been impressed and delighted by what I have found.